 Now, if you could step into my shoes and look through my eyes, would you really experience things the same way?
 Would you feel the same way?
 I had always assumed, “Yes, of course.”
 But, I have a new perspective on this after reading a blog post “The Miles I Walk” by The Chatter Blog.
 The following excerpt particularly stuck out to me.

 “If I walked a mile in your shoes they would no longer be your shoes.
 They would be mine.
 I may be traversing a path you had set upon but my feet will not travel it the same.
 I will step differently.
 I will tread heavier, or lighter, or skip when you plod, or slow down where you may sprint.
 Nor will my heart, my thoughts, and my reactions be identical to yours.
 And even if I walk with you, no matter how closely I walk with you I cannot walk a mile and experience your mile.”

 I appreciate this new perspective.
 Perhaps I’ll stop focusing on how others don’t understand me and wishing that they could walk in my shoes.
 Perhaps, instead, I’ll enjoy the miles I walk, knowing that these are my unique miles to walk.
+Miles that the Lord will use to shape me into a more Christ-like woman (Romans 8:28; James 1:2-4).
 Miles that I choose to walk along with my Lord.

 The Lord, himself, goes before you and will be there with you.
 He will never leave you nor forsake you.
 Do not be afraid; do not be discouraged. ~Deuteronomy 31:8